the-mama-ai/cheese-on-prem-assets/README.md

 3. Run `source install-cheese.sh --env_config <env_config_file>`.
 Where `<env_config_file>` is the path to your environment configuration file.

-4. Tests if the installation is working by running the command `cheese`
+4. Test if the installation is working by running the command `cheese`